Khirbet Tibnah

-Khirbet Tibnah (also Tibneh), is located on the West Bank, between the villages Deir Nidham and Nabi Salih.
+Khirbet Tibnah (also Tibneh) is a tell (archaeological mound) located in the Ramallah and al-Bireh Governorate of the West Bank, between the villages Deir Nidham and Nabi Salih.
+It was inhabited from the Early Bronze Age to the Ottoman period.

+Khirbet Tibnah is identified with the ancient town of Thamna.
+The site was excavated in the 20th century by Yitzhak Magen but the work is unpublished.
+Further investigations were carried out in the 2010s and 2020s.

 History

-Antiquity
+Bronze Age

+The earliest inhabitation at Khirbet Tibnah dated to the Early Bronze Age, a period spanning approximately 3300–2000 BC.

+Classical antiquity

-Schürer wrote in the 1880s that Thamna (Θαμνά) – a city within the district of Diospolis (=Lydda) and which served once as a toparchy (administrative city) during the Roman period – is to be identified with the biblical city of Timnath-serah, now known as the ruin (khirba in Arabic) of Tibnah (Tibneh) in Samaria.
-He also quoted Eusebius who wrote at the beginning of the 4th century that the tomb of Joshua was in his time still visited at a place near the village.
+Emil Schürer wrote in the 1880s that Thamna (Θαμνά) – a city within the district of Diospolis (Lydda) and which served once as a toparchy (administrative city) during the Roman period – is to be identified with the biblical city of Timnath-serah, now known as the ruin (khirba in Arabic) of Tibnah (Tibneh) in Samaria.
+According to Eusebius' Onomasticon, which was written in the 4th century, the tomb of Joshua was in his time still visited at a place near the village.

 Roman and Byzantine periods

+Thamna was the administrative center of a toparchy.
+In 66 CE, at the onset of the First Jewish–Roman War, the toparchy was placed under the command of John the Essene.